 Self-Hosting

-Host your own instance of Emberly — the open-source file sharing platform.
+Host your own instance of Emberly — the open-source file sharing and management platform.

-Emberly is fully open source.
-You can self-host your own instance with full control over storage, authentication, and domain configuration.
+Emberly is fully open source (AGPL-3.0).
+You can self-host a complete instance with full control over your data, storage, authentication, and domain configuration.

 Development Setup